Small cycles, generalized prisms and Hamiltonian cycles in the Bubble-sort graph: Introduction

-In total, there are $\frac{(7n^3-72n^2+247n-280)n!}{12}$ distinct $6$--cycles in $BS_n$. \end{theorem}
+In total, there are $(2n^3-21n^2+80n-104)\frac{n!}{6}$ distinct $6$--cycles in $BS_n$. \end{theorem}

 Hamiltonian cycles are one of the main objects of study in graph theory, and without doubt they also have numerous applications in various fields of science.
 The question of existence is as well important as the proposal of different constructions of these cycles, which is related to finding new Gray codes in combinatorial graphs \cite{KM16} or various embeddings \cite{SNL2011}.
-In this paper, we propose a new algorithm for constructing the Hamiltonian cycle, which is based on a maximal cover of the graph with generalized prisms defined as follows.
-For any graph $G$ let us call a Cartesian product $G\times K_2$ as a \textit{generalised prism} \cite{PR91} and denote it simply by 2-$G$.
-A \textit{maximal cover} of a graph $G=(V,E)$ by subgraphs $H\subset G$ is a vertex-disjoint embedding of a collection of $H_1,H_2,\dots, H_k$, where $H_i\cong H$ for each $i$, such that each vertex $v\in V$ belongs to some $H_i$.
-The result is presented in the following theorem.
+In this paper, we propose a new algorithm for constructing the Hamiltonian cycle, which is based on a maximal cover of the graph with generalized prisms.
+For any graph $H$, the generalized prism, denoted as 2-$H$, is defined as the Cartesian product $H\times K_2$ \cite{PR91}.
+The \textit{maximal cover} of a graph $G=(V, E)$ by subgraphs $H\subset G$ is a vertex-disjoint embedding of a collection of $H_1,H_2,\dots, H_k$, where $H_i\cong H$ for each $i$, such that each vertex $v\in V$ belongs to some $H_i$.
+The Hamiltonian cycle based on a maximal cover $H_1,H_2,\dots, H_k$ is the cycle that is formed by finding appropriate Hamiltonian paths in each copy of $H_i$ and fastening them together by the edges between these subgraphs to form the closed Hamiltonian cycle in the original graph.
+Similar idea was successfully used to construct Hamiltonian cycles in vertex-transitive graphs (see e.g. \cite{KM16}, \cite{Alspach89}, \cite{Kutnar09}).
+Our result is presented in the following theorem.

 \begin{theorem} In graph $BS_n,\,n\geqslant 5$, there exists a Hamiltonian cycle based on the maximal cover by generalized prisms 2-$BS_{n-2}$. \end{theorem}